prasadaman2000/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+The device will be used in any setting by people who actively drink water.
+The goal of the device is to inform users when their bottle is almost empty such that they do not forget to fill their bottle when necessary.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include a picture of your storyboard here**\*\*